julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, April 10, 2025.
+Friday, April 11, 2025.
 Quote of the day:

-> "Untutored courage is useless in the face of educated bullets." - George S. Patton
+> "The kind of beauty I want most is the hard-to-get kind that comes from within - strength, courage, dignity." - Ruby Dee